 For example, in this photo of a shirt from Forever21, you can see that the pocket and the fabric in the center where the buttons are attached are a brighter white than the rest of the garment.
 This shirt is likely pretty see-through.
 On the other hand, in this photo of a similar shirt from Brooks Brothers, you can see that the seams are the same white as the rest of the garment.
 This shirt is not sheer and is safe to wear to work without an undershirt.
 This method doesn’t always work since some of these problems can be edited out of photos.
 It is still a good rule of thumb to use, though.

 Try out some of these tips the next time you go shopping.
-Let me know what your experience is like!
+Let me know what your experience is like and how efficient you were in your search for clothes that will last for work!
 Also, if you have additional tips that you’d like to share, feel free to reach out to me here.